EmbeddedNim/picostdlib/README.md

 The generated `.uf2` file is placed in `build/<bin name>/<bin name>.uf2`

-Modify `csource/CMakeLists.txt` to suit your project's needs.
+Modify `CMakeLists.txt` to suit your project's needs.

 Examples: